-- You are an operator familiar with the operation of materials testing systems in general. - Your system consists of a load frame with integral controller and a jog control panel, a load cell, a set of manually-operated grips and Instron Bluehill[®] test control software. - The system has been installed in its final location by an Instron service engineer. - Bluehill software test methods that are appropriate for your testing requirements are available.
+- You are an operator familiar with the operation of materials testing systems in general. - Your system consists of a load frame with integral controller and a control panel fitted to the column, a load cell, a set of manually-operated grips and Instron Bluehill[®] test control software. - The system has been installed in its final location by an Instron service engineer. - Bluehill software test methods that are appropriate for your testing requirements are available.